MicrosoftDocs/iis-docs/iis/media/web-playlists/web-playlists-for-iis-using-playlist-with-different-media-players.md

 ---
-title: "Web Playlists for IIS 7 - Using Playlist With Different Media Players | Microsoft Docs"
+title: "Web Playlists for IIS 7 - Using Playlist With Different Media Players"
 author: rick-anderson
 description: "This article describes how various clients can interact with Web Playlists to display the playlist content.
-Web Playlists works with the clients mentioned in..." ms.author: iiscontent
+Web Playlists works with the clients mentioned in..." ms.date: 02/27/2008 ms.assetid: b06c823c-86bb-4d09-ba3d-4fb4a3a742e7 msc.legacyurl: /learn/media/web-playlists/web-playlists-for-iis-using-playlist-with-different-media-players msc.type: authoredcontent
-manager: soshir
-ms.date: 02/27/2008
-ms.topic: article
-ms.assetid: b06c823c-86bb-4d09-ba3d-4fb4a3a742e7
-ms.technology: iis-media
-ms.prod: iis
-msc.legacyurl: /learn/media/web-playlists/web-playlists-for-iis-using-playlist-with-different-media-players
-msc.type: authoredcontent
 ---